Principal Investigator: James Suah Shilue, Platform for Dialogue and Peace

-For this project, the research team will initially explore the extent to which local populations are utilizing and relying on these healers.
-They will also investigate how traditional healers understand Ebola and their capacity to cope with it.
-Finally, the team will explore how this group of providers could help strengthen the national health services in the wake health crisis.
+This study explored the extent to which local populations are utilising and relying on these healers.
+The research also investigated how traditional healers understand Ebola and their capacity to cope with it.
+Finally, the research team explored how this group of providers could help strengthen the national health services in the wake health crisis.

-This work will assist in developing a more nuanced understanding of alternative medicine and their public health potential, and will serve to strengthen the Liberian national health systems long after the outbreak has been brought to an end.
-Most broadly, this project aims to explore effective and strategic health-seeking options that promote diversification, and thereby build resilience and reactivity into the public health system.
+The research has helped develop a more nuanced understanding of alternative medicine and its public health potential, and will help serve to strengthen the Liberian national health systems in the long term.
+More broadly, the project explored effective and strategic health-seeking options that promote diversification, and thereby build resilience and reactivity into the public health system.

 A 2-day Stakeholders’ workshop was held in Monrovia (December 2015).
 P4DP presented the research findings to a group of Stakeholders including THs and participants from the 9 Counties where research took place, Government officials (Ministry of Health, Ministry of Internal Affairs), Bio-medical practitioners (Dogliotte Medical College, World Health Organization) Trust Africa, and wide range of actors from NGOs interested in health matters.

 While hospitals were closed and Medical Doctors were running away, we were working undercover to save lives during the peak of the Ebola outbreak”.
 Public health and other essential sectors…View

 Building a resilient health sector remains a huge challenge facing post-war Liberia as evident by the recent outbreak of Ebola which killed at least 4800 persons.View

 Building a resilient health sector remains a huge challenge facing post-war Liberia which is evident by the recent outbreak of Ebola that killed at least 4800 people.
 A small West…View